itsthechad/CSS-Lorem/README.md

 # JS-Lorem
 Quick Description:
-Auto-fill placeholder text simply by adding a CSS class.
+Auto-fill placeholder text simply by adding an HTML class.
 No more trips to lorem ipsum generator sites!

 More Details:
 There are plenty of lorem ipsum generators online, but I find it time-consuming to visit a site, punch in my preferences, generate the text, and then copy and paste it into my site.